akhil0496/generating-data/README.md

 *Drop NaN values from DataFrame
 *Removing rows based on a condition
 *Change the type of columns (to_numeric, to_datetime, astype) *Once i have cleaned up data a bit, we move the data exploration section.
-In this section i explore 5 high level business questions related to data:
+In this section i explored 5 high level business questions related to data:

 1)What was the best month for sales?
 How much was earned that month?
 2)What city sold the most product?